KayJay7/abusim/docs/README.md

 ![An example interaction card](interact.png)

-## steel-simulator-environment
+## abusim-environment
-`steel-simulator-environment` is the a command to execute the an environment for the simulation.
+`abusim-environment` is the a command to execute the an environment for the simulation.
 It is written in Python3 and can be run with the `python` interpreter.

 Its goal is to simulate a physical environment for the simulation.
 For example, it can automatically change the temperature registered on a sensor agent as the change comes from a physical termocouple.

-It is configured directely by editing the `steel-simulator-environment.py` script, between the tags `BEGIN user defined code` and `END user defined code`.
+It is configured directely by editing the `abusim-environment.py` script, between the tags `BEGIN user defined code` and `END user defined code`.

 The customization is done via `env.on('<agent>', '<variable>', <tick>, <action_callback>)`.
 This means that every `<tick>` seconds the value of the `<variable>` of the `<agent>` is retrieved from the coordinator and `<action_callback>` is executed.